 The training is organized by leadership from Impact Hub Baltimore, Art in Praxis, Equity Matters, and the Neighborhood Design Center who “agree that Baltimore is at a critical inflection point and [we] want to see the city move forward.
 To address the complex challenges ahead of us, we need to cultivate a community of people skilled in new and transformative ways of leading change.”

-One of the highlights from being part of the conference team at the YSEALI Summit was the Civic Engagement track’s winning information campaign, the video #BeingDifferentisOK.
-It was imagined, designed and implemented by a team of seven from seven different ASEAN countries during two 2-hour sessions with assistance from the fabulous INFORMation CAMPaign MAP designed with Marguerite Drescher.
+A big highlight of the YSEALI Summit was supporting teams in the Civic Engagement track to develop information campaign, like this award winning video #BeingDifferentisOK.
+This vid and many other campaigns were imagined, designed and implemented by a team of seven from seven different ASEAN countries during two 2-hour sessions with assistance from the fabulous INFORMation CAMPaign MAP designed in collaboration with Marguerite Drescher of BraveSpace.Ca.

 Case Western Reserve University Professor Michael Goldberg posted a Huffington Post blog today reflecting on his teaching time with the Social Entrepreneur Bootcamp in South Africa that was founded by YALI fellow Irene Chikumbo.

 Michael generously gives a call out to me and our faculty peers Gretchen Zucker from Ashoka and Fahad Hassan from Alma, but the focus is on the entrepreneurs and their learning.